Code-Institute-Submissions/The-Monkees-13/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

+1. Navbar:
+    1. Open index page
+    2. hover over links to see hover classes
+    3. collapse browser to see breakpoint for burger-button, test browser button
+    4.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment